cashviar/cashviar/README.md

 - A CFD trader
 - A fintech programmer
 - Fond of counting money
-- A big fan of Gojo Satoru
+- A top fan of Gojo Satoru
 - An otaku of fashion trends